-If any of the following issues cannot be rectified by using the suggested remedies, take your boat to an authorized Malibu dealer for assistance.
+If any of the following issues cannot be rectified by using the suggested remedies, take your boat to an authorized Axis dealer for assistance.
 Do not attempt to correct problems by methods not recommended in this Troubleshooting Guide.
-Utilizing other attempts to correct issues could result in additional problems or damage to a system, which would not be covered under warranty.
+Utilizing other attempts to correct issues could result in additional problems or damage to a system that is not covered under warranty.